Lebanon:Operations of the Islamic Resistance on Sunday, June...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

+- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes particularly in the village of Kfarkela, the Islamic Resistance fighters targeted a building used by “Israeli” troops at the “Yir’on” settlement [occupied Saliha] with the appropriate weapons, scoring direct hits.

+- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes particularly in the village of Hula, the Islamic Resistance fighters targeted the headquarters of the 91st Division in the “Biranit” Barracks with a heavy Burkan rocket, scoring direct hits, destroying it and causing casualties.

-- And in retaliation for the “Israeli” assassination in the town of Khiara, the Islamic Resistance fighters initiated an aerial operation with an offensive drone on the “Al-Sahl” Battalion’s headquarters in the “Beit Hillel” Barracks targeting the positions of “Israeli” officers and troops, scoring direct hits and resulting in casualties among the troops.
+- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes particularly in the village of Hula, the Islamic Resistance fighters targeted the headquarters of the “Al-Sahl” Battalion in the “Beit Hillel” Barracks with a Falaq missile, scoring a direct hit, partially destroying it and causing confirmed casualties.

+- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes particularly in the village of Taybeh, the Islamic Resistance fighters targeted a building used by “Israeli” troops at the “Metula” settlement with the appropriate weapons, scoring direct hits.

-- And in retaliation for the “Israeli” assassination in the town of Khiara, the Islamic Resistance fighters initiated an aerial operation with a squadron of the recently established 91st Division headquarters in “Ayelet HaShahar” [northeast of Safad] targeting the positions of “Israeli” officers and troops, scoring direct hits and resulting in casualties among the troops.
+- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes particularly in the village of Hula, the Islamic Resistance fighters launched and aerial operation with a swarm of offensive drones on the headquarters of the armored battalions of the 188th Brigade the Rawiya [“Revaya”] Barracks, targeting its command building and the locations of its officers and soldiers, scoring a direct hit, setting on fire and causing casualties.

+- The Islamic Resistance fighters targeted at 4:40 p.m. the military workshop of the “Beit Hillel” Barracks with a Falaq missile, scoring a direct hit, partially destroying the workshop and causing confirmed casualties.

-- The Islamic Resistance fighters targeted at 5:25 p.m. the Al-Summaqa Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring direct hits.
+- The Islamic Resistance fighters targeted at 6:00 p.m. the Ruwaiset Al-Qarn Site in the occupied Lebanese Shebaa Farms with rocket artillery, scoring a direct hit.

-- The Islamic Resistance fighters targeted at 7:10 p.m. the Ruwaiset Al-Qarn Site in the occupied Lebanese Shebaa Farms with rocket artillery, scoring direct hits.
+- The Islamic Resistance fighters targeted at 6:30 p.m. the Al-Summaqa Site in the occupied Lebanese Kfarchouba Site with rocket artillery, scoring direct hits.

-- After careful monitoring of “Israeli” forces at the “Metula” Site, a military vehicle was spotted moving in the vicinity.
-Once it reached the ambush point, the Islamic Resistance fighters targeted it with guided missiles, scoring a direct hit and resulting in the vehicle's destruction as well as the death or injury of its occupants.

 Comments